Effective: 15th December 2023Archived versions

 3. How we share your Personal Data

-Our group (ZOE Ltd, based in the UK, and ZOE Inc, based in the United States).
+Our group (Zoe Limited, based in the UK, and ZOE US Inc, based in the United States).

 Others carrying out research into diet and/or health including academic research organizations (such as universities) and pharmaceutical companies, for example to assist in the development of new medications.
 When we do this an anonymous code will always be used to replace your personal details (name, email, phone number, and full address).

 Laboratories engaged by ZOE to carry out tests.
-These laboratories may use physicians to sign off on authorization on behalf of customers to conduct tests in certain jurisdictions that restrict the sale of direct-to-consumer lab tests without physician authorization.
+These laboratories may use physicians to sign off on authorization on behalf of customers to conduct tests in certain jurisdictions that restrict the sale of direct-to-consumer lab tests without physician authorization (which include most US states).
 ZOE will share any information that is necessary to obtain an authorization (including self-reported health information and other Test Results) with these laboratories and their physicians.

-Providers of hardware used to obtain physiological information
+Providers of physical devices used to obtain physiological information - for example a continuous glucose monitor.

 Contractors providing us services we use for processing Personal Data, which include: